bscotch/stitch/packages/vscode/README.md

 Stitch for VSCode is in active development.
 Expect bugs, missing features, and frequent breaking changes.
 To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).

-## 🤔 Why tho?
+## 🤔 Why?

-We've used GameMaker for the entire 10+ year history of our studio.
-While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, stellar extension APIs, and use of accessible web technologies.
+We've used GameMaker for the entire 10+ year history of [our studio](https://www.bscotch.net).
+While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, extensions API, and use of accessible web technologies.
+We wanted to take advantage of those things to make our GameMaker development experience as good as possible.

-Once we got the chance to use GitHub Copilot for other projects, we wanted to be able to use it while working on our games.
-This extension is an effort to implement enough GameMaker code editing features that we can do most of our game programming in it, and thus leverage new tools like Copilot.

 ## 💡 Features